When Support Becomes Stability

 Why Stability Matters More Than Appearances

-Children don't need perfection.
+Children do not need perfection.

 They need reliability.